Southeast England England, UK Travel Guide

 If you visit a church or other religious site, dress respectfully (shoulders and knees covered).
 Maintain quiet during services or times of worship.

 Avoid overly personal questions when meeting new people.
-Do not discuss delicate political issues, like Brexit or the Regal Family, unless you know the person well and they invite the conversation.
+Do not discuss delicate political issues, like Brexit or the Regal Family, except if you be aware of the person well and they invite the conversation.

 While English is standard, some locals have a unique "Islander" accent, generally understandable.

-"Please" and "Thank You" are widely used and appreciated in daily interactions.
+"Please" and "Thank You" are widely used and respected in daily interactions.

 Forming orderly queues is a common practice in public spaces and shops.